Motoring Mondays – Formula One Car Launches

 power for the new machine will be provided from Renault themselves and hopefully the team can prove their worth in the

 sport.
-Renault have gone for the thumb style nose cone and the shark fin which provides a “very
+Renault has gone for the thumb style nose cone and the shark fin which provides a “very

 aggressive” look and hopefully Jolyon Palmer and Nico Hulkenberg can score some much needed

 The team revealed the VMJ10 on Wednesday with much of the livery remaining very similar to their

 2016 car but with significantly different body work including a thumb-tip nose and shark fin engine

 cover, as noted on the Sauber and Renault.